-Hello.
-I am looking for an spill berm or some other secondary containment item that I can use for storage under some tanks I have.
+Question: Hello, I am looking for a spill berm or some other secondary containment item that I can use for storage under some tanks I have.
 Do you have any recommendations?

 The secondary containment berm is designed for versatile use and has been used in a wide range of applications and settings.
 These berms have the strength to be driven over, making them ideal for large capacity tanks, large machinery, or industrial sizes vehicles.
 These secondary containment berms have been used for several different applications including:

 - Tank Storage

 - Containment for Machinery

 Use With Vehicles

 One of the best advantages of these berms is their ability to be used with vehicles and other large transportation items.
 This drive-through ability has made it easier for containment to be placed around vehicles with limited hassle

 In order to drive vehicles directly onto the berm, the aluminum angles on the entrance side of the berm can be temporarily removed, allowing vehicles to pass directly onto the berm.
 Once the vehicle is in place, this wall can be reassembled to complete the containment area.